Lecturer in Educational Leadership and Management

 In these partnerships Andrew has led and continues to lead professional development for new and experienced school leaders and has managed, designed and developed three schools using action research and appreciative inquiry as the driving school establishment and formation methodologies.

-Andrew works within the research traditions of phenomenology and critical policy sociology, foregrounding appreciative inquiry, transformative learning and critical action research methodologies.
+He works within the research traditions of phenomenology and critical sociology, bringing appreciative inquiry, post-structural policy analysis and critical action research methodologies to his work.

 Bachelor of Arts (Journalism) (1989) Charles Darwin University